wp-plugins/universal-star-rating/readme.txt

 3. This screen shot shows the preview inside the options page

 == Changelog ==

+= 1.7.1 =
+* Removed some unclean Code to avoid notice messages in WP debug mode

 = 1.7.0 =
 * Added an option to override the star size inside both shortcodes